Skip to main content

 • Clinical Genetic Tests

-• There are also companies that offer genetic testing with a doctor’s order.
+• Some companies offer genetic testing with a doctor’s order.
 They may offer a telehealth appointment with their clinicians or ask you to consult with your doctor.
 Invitae is one company that offers this service.
+Talk to your doctor and discuss coverage with your medical insurance.
+Learn more on the CDC’s website.

 • Direct-to-consumer tests enable individuals to learn more about their ancestry as well as their personalized health insights, based on their genetics.
 23andMe is one company that offers this service.